Lisa Rinna Strips Down To Undies On Instagram, Replies To Fan Calling Her ‘A Million Years Old’

-Lisa Rinna appears to have been facing up to her age.
-The Real Housewives of Beverly Hills star is 56 years old, although fans would likely agree that Lisa’s body is more like that of a 40-year-old.
-Lisa has somewhat of a reputation for stripping down to barely-there clothing on Instagram, although it will get slammed: Lisa dancing in a bikini and cowboy hat earlier this year had fans embarrassed for her.
+Lisa Rinna appears to be facing up to her age.
+The Real Housewives of Beverly Hills star is 56-years-old, although fans would likely agree that Lisa’s body is more like that of a 40-year-old.
+Lisa has somewhat of a reputation for stripping down to barely-there clothing on Instagram, although it will get slammed.
+Lisa dancing in a bikini and cowboy hat earlier this year had fans embarrassed for her.

 Nobody’s embarrassed for Lisa today, although a fan does seem to have called the star out on her age — in a good way.
 They also got a reply.

 Earlier today, Lisa updated her Instagram.
-The star appeared inside her closet and wearing nothing a but a tiny bra and briefs in nude shades.
+The star appeared inside her closet and wearing nothing but a tiny bra and briefs in nude shades.
 Lisa was seen in selfie mode as she snapped her rock-hard body, with fans seeing the mother of two photographed from the thighs up.
 The abs were definitely on show, alongside Lisa’s strong arms, tiny waist, and toned legs.
 The quality of the image wasn’t too great, with the flash blocking Lisa’s face, but the killer physique was definitely visible.

-A caption from Lisa announced that her underwear selfie had an agenda: Lisa was honoring Breast Cancer Awareness Month, with a mention made that the disease runs in her family.
+A caption from Lisa announced that her underwear selfie had an agenda; Lisa was honoring Breast Cancer Awareness Month, with a mention made that the disease runs in her family.
 The star then pleaded that her followers give the undies selfie a go.

 A comment came in praising the star, with a bit of a joke made.